RoonMoonlight/RoonMoonlight/README.md

-## Notice: Some of the source code has been migrated to Codeberg, effective April 30, 2026.
-They can be found [here](https://codeberg.org/RoonMoonlight).
-The issue tracker will also be available on GitHub as well for better accessibility.
+## Notice: We are migrating source code hosting from Codeberg (again).
+[Read more.](https://github.com/QuantuMiz/QuantuMiz-Projects/issues/3)
 ### Welcome to Roon's Profile.
 My name is Roon, a wandering eternal mage who loves to make several things.